Virginia Commonwealth University: Expansion

 In 2010, VCU received a $20 million National Institutes of Health grant to join a nationwide consortium of research institutions working to turn laboratory discoveries into treatments for patients.
 The Clinical and Translational Science Award made VCU the only academic health center in Virginia to join the CTSA network.
 In 2011, the university's Carnegie classification was changed to "Very High Research Activity," with over 255 million in sponsored research.
+Three years later, VCU was awarded a $62 million federal grant to oversee a national research consortium of universities, hospitals, and clinics to study what happens to service members and veterans who suffer mild traumatic brain injuries or concussions.

-In 2009, Michael Rao was appointed the fifth president of VCU.
-President Rao oversaw a major expansion in enrollment, funding and facilities at VCU.
-The construction of the Engineering Research and STEM buildings solidified VCU's strategy of becoming a leading scientific university.
-In 2022, VCU received a $104 million gift, the largest in university history, to support a new Stravitz-Sanyal Institute for Liver Disease and Metabolic Health.
-The university surpassed $400 million in sponsored research funding.
-As a result, VCU was designated a top 50 university by the National Science Foundation for research expenditures.
-In 2018, a series of protests by adjunct faculty were held at VCU, over low pay and no benefits.
+In 2018, a series of protests by adjunct faculty were held at VCU over low pay and no benefits.
 Ahead of the 2018-19 budget, $4.2 million was allocated to increase adjunct faculty funding from $800 to $1,000 per credit hour, about $1,000 less than what the coalition was demanding.
 The administration implemented a campus plan which featured a campus green, arts building, dormitories, general student facilities, and renovations of the historic buildings on campus.

 Students at VCU took part in the 2024 pro-Palestinian protests on university campuses, assembling an encampment in front of the school library in April 2024.
 After roughly 12 hours, VCU, Richmond and state police violently dispersed the encampment, pepper spraying students and using riot shields and smoke bombs to disperse students and destroy the encampment's temporary structures.
 VCU closed the library, which is ordinarily open until 3 AM, while the encampment was being dispersed, and locked students inside of it.
 13 students were arrested and charged with unlawful assembly, but the charges were later dropped.
 VCU revised its campus policies in the aftermath of the encampment protest, banning forms of political expression including the use of sidewalk chalk and gatherings of more than 50 people without the university's permission.
 In 2025, two student leaders had their degrees withheld.
 One of the students was given her degree back after appealing the disciplinary charges against her.